frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-frontity-project.md

 </p>

 {% hint style="info" %}
-Apart from defining the configurion of our project almost all of our time will be spent working in the `packages` directory.
+Apart from defining the configuration of our project almost all of our time will be spent working in the `packages` directory.

 The `node_modules` directory is where all our dependencies are stored.
 You won't need to modify or open any of the files inside this directory.
 The `build` folder is where the final deployment build of our project will live.